Bird flu, or avian flu, is an infectious type of influenza that spreads among birds. In rare cases, it can affect humans.

 They are also sometimes given to people who have been in close contact with infected birds, or those who have had contact with infected people, for example family or healthcare staff.

-Reporting suspected cases of bird flu
+Reporting suspected cases of bird flu in birds

 Read more about notifiable diseases in animals from GOV.UK.